ipavlic/apex-fp/README.md

 Filter saves you from having to manually implement filtering list of sObject records by some criteria.

+### Introduction

-As an example, let's say you have to split the list into two lists, one containing those Accounts that have an annual revenue greater than some number, and the other without them.
-Our first option is to first select our accounts:
+Let's say you have to split the list into two lists, one containing those Accounts that have an annual revenue greater than some number, and the other without them.

+We can use SOQL language to **describe** *what* we want:

+    List<Account> lowRevenue = [Select ..., AnnualRevenue from Account where ... and AnnualRevenue <= :cutoff]
+    List<Account> lowRevenue = [Select ..., AnnualRevenue from Account where ... and AnnualRevenue > :cutoff]

+There's a steep cost to filtering through SOQL:
+- 1 additional SOQL query is required for each new selection
+- text area fields cannot be filtered

+To avoid that, we have to select all accounts we're interested in:

     List<Account> accounts = [Select ..., AnnualRevenue from Account where ...];
     Integer cutoff = ...;

-After that we can iterate through the list to get our lists:
+Then, we iterate through the accounts to filter the accounts according to the appropriate criteria.
+We do this by providing **instructions** *how* each account in a loop should be filtered.

     List<Account> lowRevenue = new List<Account>();
     List<Account> highRevenue = new List<Account>();

     for (Account acc : accounts) {
+         // "filtering" the accounts
         if (acc.AnnualRevenue > cutoff) {
             highRevenue.add(acc);
         } else {